 JAMES: How sad.

-JESUS: Don’t worry Little J, they will be compensated with comprehensive health plans as well as group discounts to local wellness centers.
+JESUS: Don’t worry Little J, they will also have comprehensive health plans as well as group discounts to local wellness centers.

 SIMON: What are wellness centers?